Jeff Avery

 Brandon Sanderson.
 2006.
 Mistborn: The Final Empire.

-• I’ve certainly known about Sanderson’s novels for a long time, but I’ve never dug into any of his series.
-On his website, he suggests this is a great series to start with.
+• I’ve certainly known about Sanderson’s novels for a long time, but I’ve never read anything of his.
+On his website, he suggests this is a great starting point.

 Alan Moore.
 2023.
 Miracleman: The Original Epic